Crystalline lifts and a variant of the Steinberg-Winter theorem: A variant of Steinberg-Winter theorem

-We explain how our methods can possibly be used to establish a stronger form of Steinberg-Winter.
+We explain how our methods can possibly be used to establish a stronger form of Steinberg-Winter, at least for groups having connected center.
 Dynamic methods are very well behaved for disconnected linear algebraic groups.
 We similarly define $G$-complete reducibility for general linear algebraic groups by replacing parabolics by pseudo-parabolics.
 Let $F: M\to M$ be an automorphism which can be realized as conjugation by an element $g$ of $G$ after an embedding $M \hookrightarrow G$.
 Let $H$ be the scheme-theoretic closure of the (abstract) group generated by $M$ and $g$.
 Note that $H$ is a disconnected reductive group, and $\rk H = \rk M$.
-Let $\Gamma$ be the subgroup of $H$ generated by $Z_M(M)^\circ$ and $g$.
+Let $\Gamma$ be the subgroup of $H$ generated by $Z_M(M)^\circ$ and~$g$.
 We expect that the $H$-complete reducibility of $\Gamma$ implies the existence of a fixed maximal torus.